Director: Martin von Haselberg

 Secret agents William (Jonathan Banks), Todd (Corey Feldman), and Simone (Chelsea Field) interrogate Janet McKay (Shelley Hack) over the previous identity of her husband, supposedly a former CIA assassin known as Ronald Wald.
 Ostensibly a typical, unassuming housewife, Janet has a few surprises in mind for all three operatives.

 “The Assassin” is a predictable and occasionally silly episode.
-Series enthusiasts may, however, wish to view this offering, which contains a cameo appearance from character actor William Sadler—known for starring in season one’s “The Man Who Was Death” and Demon Knight, a Tales from the Crypt spin-off movie.
+Series enthusiasts may, however, wish to view this offering, which contains a cameo appearance from character actor William Sadler—reprising his role of the Grim Reaper from Bill & Ted’s Bogus Journey.

 Played by Corey Feldman (whom horror fans will no doubt recognize from Gremlins, The Goonies, and The Lost Boys), Todd—an idiotic and poorly trained assassin—exhibits many creepy, skin-crawling tendencies that add an air of tension to Janet’s predicament.